sawfan/libswisseph-sys_rs/README.md

 ## TODO
 * See if bindgen can generate more ergonomic integer types.
 There is some discrepancy between signed and unsigned types for functions and constants.
-* There are a couple of header files that are not included because of overlapping function names
+  For example, SE_ERR is -1 and it generates a i32, but SE_OK is 0 so a u32 is generated.

 ## swisseph docs

 https://www.astro.com/swisseph/swephprg.htm
 https://www.astro.com/ftp/swisseph/doc/swisseph.pdf

-## Credit
+## Credits

  * Astrodienst / @aloistr for swisseph
  * Stéphane Bressani / @stephaneworkspace for work on his wrapper and rust project

 ## Notes

+### u128 warnings

+Rustc u128 is not ffi safe.
+Any functions that reference u128 have been ignored to prevent compilation errors.

 ### Added the swisseph c lib as submodule

 git submodule add https://github.com/aloistr/swisseph.git libswisseph/

-### u128 warnings

-Rustc u128 is not ffi safe.
-Warnings may be thrown on compilation
+### Functions not included

+There is some functionality provided by the Swiss Ephemeris that are not referenced in header files and thus will not be included.
+Several of the files include main function, for example the swevents does event calculation and outputs to local file.

+swedates also has overlapping types that causes errors so it has not been included.